aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never do something halfway.
-If you do it w
+> 🥠 It’s about time I got out of that cookie.

-Last update: Wed Oct 16 05:08:59 2024
+Last update: Thu Oct 17 05:08:50 2024

 ### Let's play! 🎮